The Causes of Commercial Water Damage and How to Deal with Them November 18, 2019 – Posted in: Blog

 One of the most common effects of water damage in commercial buildings is mold and mildew build-up.
 It only takes 24-48 hours of exposure to water damage before these dangerous microorganisms start growing.

 To stop mold growth, the source of water damage should be fixed right away.
-It’s best to hire emergency water damage restoration professionals to conduct commercial mold cleanup and mold mitigation to ensure that no trace is left.
+It’s to hire emergency water damage restoration professionals to conduct commercial mold cleanup and mold mitigation to ensure that no trace is left.

 Commercial Water Damage Restoration

-Commercial water damage restoration is a job that is best handled by professionals.
+Commercial water damage restoration is a job that is handled by professionals.
 Make sure to hire restoration contractors who have water damage restoration certification.

 Water damage specialists are expensive.
 If you’re worried about the cost of their service, you can buy water damage restoration equipment instead, like air movers, commercial dehumidifiers, air scrubbers and more.
-These devices can help reduce the moisture in your indoor air, helping prevent mold growth and the other effects of water damage.
+These devices can reduce the moisture in your indoor air, ing prevent mold growth and the other effects of water damage.
 However, if the water damage is caused by structural issues like the ones discussed above, you have no choice but to hire professionals to have those problems repaired.

 Water damage in commercial buildings is a serious problem that should be addressed as soon as possible.
 There are many causes of water damage, like damaged windows, roof leaks, damaged pipes, sewer clogs, HVAC leaks, and sprinkler system leaks.